embeepea/pga2d/README.md

 # pga2d

-An experiment to implement 2D geometric algebra in ClosureScript.
+An experiment to implement 2D geometric algebra in ClojureScript.

 ![sample diagram](./screenshot.png)